 - Corrupted Office Document Cache is another reason for the same problem.

-Can I disable Microsoft Office SDX Helper?
+Do I need Microsoft Office SDX helper?

+If you use Microsoft Office or Microsoft 365 on your computer, having the Microsoft Office SDX is mandatory.
+No matter whether you use these apps on Windows 11 or Windows 10 computer, you need to have this process running.
 You can disable Microsoft Office SDX Helper or SDXHelper.exe.
 But then, you will have to manually install features and other updates of Office.

 Fix Microsoft Office SDX Helper High Disk or CPU Usage